sweeneychris/TheiaSfM/docs/source/pose.rst

     have been rotated such that the up direction of the camera coordinate system is indeed equal to (0, 1, 0).

-    When using this algorithm please cite the paper [SweeneyISMAR]_.
+    When using this algorithm please cite the paper [SweeneyISMAR2015]_.